+(1) Beginning in calendar year 2027, a reporting entity may voluntarily submit covered product data for up to five data years immediately preceding the current data year for the purpose of one-time new product allocation pursuant to section 95891(b)(1) of the Cap-and-Invest Regulation.

+(A) Covered product data for prior data years must be submitted along with the emissions data report for the current data year by the April 10th reporting deadline.
+All prior product data will be evaluated by CARB based on the requirements in the regulation in effect on the date the data is submitted to CARB, and the Executive Officer shall act to accept, deny, or request additional information for the prior covered product data by April 30th.

+(B) Covered product data for prior data years that is reported and accepted must complete verification by the verification deadline set forth in section 95103(f) and be verified in accordance with the requirements in the regulation in effect on the date the data is submitted to CARB.

 (m) Changes in Methodology.
 Except as specified below, where this article permits a choice between different methods for the monitoring and calculation of GHGs and product data, the operator must use the method chosen for all future emissions data reports, except as provided pursuant to sections 95103(m)(1) and (2).

 (1) Changes in Prescribed Methods.

 (A) Permanent Improvement in Monitoring or Calculation Methodology for Emissions Data.
 The operator or supplier is permitted to permanently improve the emissions or product data monitoring or calculation method to a higher-tier monitoring or calculation method specified in this article, such as the addition of a continuous emissions monitoring system.
-Permanent improvements to emissions monitoring or calculation methods do not require approval in advance by the Executive Officer; however, the operator or supplier must notify ARB by the reporting deadline for the applicable reporting year.
+Permanent improvements to emissions monitoring or calculation methods do not require approval in advance by the Executive Officer; however, the operator or supplier must notify CARB by the reporting deadline for the applicable reporting year.

 (B) Permanent Change to a Lower-Tier Methodology for Emissions Data.
 The operator or supplier is permitted to submit a request for approval of a permanent change to a lower-tier monitoring or calculation method specified in this article for emissions data.
-The request must be provided to ARB prior to January 1 of the year for which the data will be reported, and must be approved by the Executive Officer and implemented per the timing requirements in sections 95103(m)(2)-(3).
+The request must be provided to CARB prior to January 1 of the year for which the data will be reported, and must be approved by the Executive Officer and implemented per the timing requirements in sections 95103(m)(2)-(3).
 The request must include a description of why the change in method is being proposed, a detailed description of the data that are affected by the method change, and a demonstration of differences in estimated data under the current and proposed methods.

-(C) Permanent changes to all covered product data monitoring or calculation methods must be submitted to ARB pursuant to section 95103(m)(2), except in the circumstances described in section 95103(m)(4).
+(C) Permanent changes to all covered product data monitoring or calculation methods must be submitted to CARB pursuant to section 95103(m)(2), except in the circumstances described in section 95103(m)(4).

 (2) Alternative Methods.
-If an operator or supplier identifies a situation where conventional metering or methods are not feasible, the operator may submit a request to the Executive Officer for approval of an alternative measurement/monitoring method that achieves accuracy at an equivalent level to the ±5 percent required by section 95103(k)(6).
-The request must include a description of why the change in method is being proposed, include a detailed description of the data that are affected by the alternative measurement/monitoring method, and include a demonstration of differences in estimated data under the current and proposed methods.
-ARB will make an approval determination based on the necessity of the alternative method and whether the operator or supplier can sufficiently demonstrate accuracy of the method during verification.
+If an operator or supplier identifies a situation where conventional metering, monitoring, or reporting methods are not feasible or not applicable, the operator must submit a request to the Executive Officer for approval of an alternative measurement/monitoring method that achieves accuracy at an equivalent level to the ±5 percent required by section 95103(k)(6).
+The request must include the items specified below, where applicable.
+CARB will make an approval determination based on the necessity of the alternative method and whether the operator or supplier can sufficiently demonstrate accuracy of the method during verification.